zstyblik/grafana.org/source/docs/index.md

 `grafana_index`		Elasticsearch index name where dashboards are stored (optional / leave default).

 ### Multiple servers
-If you have multiple Graphite or InfluxDB server you need to specify them in **config.js**.
+If you have multiple Graphite or InfluxDB servers you need to specify them in **config.js**.

 Example: